cfe-lab/Kive/cluster-setup/README.md

 ### Configuration variable reference

-Important Ansible variables for production deployment.
+These are some of the most important Ansible variables for production deployment.
 Group-variable templates such as `deployment/group_vars/default_template.yml` (for testing) and `deployment/group_vars/octomore_template.yaml` (for production) define environment-specific values.
 Copy the relevant template to `all.yml` for your